 How to Make Spinach Pesto

-During bursts of pulsing, add the olive oil to the food processor and pulse until everything is combined.
-Ingredients will look minced when complete.
-You may need to scrape the side of your processor and mix by hand.
+During bursts of pulsing, add the extra virgin olive oil to the food processor and pulse until everything is combined.
+The ingredients will look minced when complete.

 Tips and Tricks